 According to the American Kennel Club, harnesses are especially beneficial for puppies who have not learned to walk on a lead because it helps eliminate the possibility of them being caught in a leash and becoming injured.
 Harnesses allow owners to reduce the amount of pulling from the dog, which is an especially important leash behavior to teach when they are a puppy.

-In addition to avoiding potential neck injuries and instilling positive leash behaviors at the puppy stage, harnesses do provide an additional peace of mind to owners that plan to walk their dog in public.
+In addition to avoiding potential neck injuries and instilling positive leash behaviors at the puppy stage, harnesses do provide additional peace of mind to owners that plan to walk their dog in public.
 Harnesses prevent dogs from having the ability to slip out of their collar and put themselves in danger.

 In the end, the safety and well being of your dog is a top priority and ensuring that you choose something that is the right fit for you and your dog and as always, consult your vet with any concerns.